Poly teams up with FDNY to fight fire with engineering

 The test fires are part of a $1 million grant to Poly from the Federal Emergency Management Agency (FEMA) via the Department of Homeland Security's Assistance to Firefighters Grant Program for Research (DHS-AFG).
 The grant program is part of a push by the Department of Homeland Security to study fire, the cause of more economic damage in the U.S. than all other natural disasters combined.

-While the devices have shown to be generally effective – and as in the case above, impressively so – it’s the job of the Poly mechanical engineering research team to use the data that is collected by the NIST and Poly to find out not just if they are effective, but how and why they are or aren’t effective.
+While the devices have shown to be generally effective – and as in the case above, impressively so – it’s the job of the Poly mechanical engineering research team to use the data that’s collected by NIST and Poly to find out not just if they are effective, but how and why they are or aren’t effective.

-For over a year, Dr. Kumar and his team of graduate students will input the data into sophisticated computer modeling software that will recreate a range of scenarios that firefighters face in wind-driven high-rise fires.
-After analyzing the results the team will be able to make recommendations that may save lives.
-The graduate student team on Governors Island is led by mechanical engineering students Prabodh Panindre and Vishal Prajapati.
+The graduate student team on Governor's Island is led by mechanical engineering students Prabodh Panindre and Vishal Prajapati.
 Other members of the student team include four additional mechanical engineering and two digital media students.

-Poly’s Urban Security Initiative (USI) led by President Emeritus George Bugliarello helped to establish the collaboration between the FDNY and Poly that enabled the proposal to be developed for this FEMA-DHS-AFG grant.
-Poly established USI after the terror attacks of September 11th to develop public and private partnerships dedicated to finding solutions to urban security issues through science, technology, and engineering.
+Poly’s Urban Security Initiative (USI) led by President Emeritus George Bugliarello helped establish the collaboration between FDNY and Poly that enabled the proposal to be developed for this FEMA-DHS-AFG grant.
+Poly established USI after the terror attacks of September 11 to develop public and private partnerships dedicated to finding solutions to urban security issues through science, technology and engineering.